What do Jeff Bezos, your parents, and McDonald's all have in common? They all own appreciating assets.

 Mutual funds are a strong appreciating asset because of how diversified they are.

-If you’re just getting started investing, mutual funds can be a great option to grow your money.
+If you're just getting started investing, mutual funds can be a great option to grow your money and net worth.

 Exchange-traded funds (ETFs) are very similar to mutual funds in that they can be thought of as a group of stocks or other assets held together.
 The main difference between mutual funds and ETFs is that mutual funds are more actively managed whereas ETFs are more passively managed.